redpanda-data/connect/README.md

 ## Documentation

-If you want to dive fully into Benthos then don't waste your time here, check out the [documentation site][general-docs].
+If you want to dive fully into Benthos then don't waste your time in this dump, check out the [documentation site][general-docs].

 For guidance on how to configure more advanced stream processing concepts such as stream joins, enrichment workflows, etc, check out the